secret-blox/secret-blox-dll/Security/README.md

 After a brief discussion with 7ap we decided to keep the SPOOF_FUNC macro but instead customize it to overwrite the return address to point to a win thread cleanup function.
 However stack frames will still be present but this is better than aving return addresses pointing to random memory locations.
+(About stack frames we can consider encrypting the saved RBP on stack and decrypt it only on function end)